-The International Friendship and Culture Exchange Program is an opportunity for American and International students to spend an hour together each week in interesting one-on-one conversation; sharing the ideas, customs and concerns of their respective countries.
-You and your partner will decide when you will meet and what you will talk about!
+The International Friendship and Culture Exchange Program is an opportunity for American and international students to spend an hour together each week in interesting one-on-one conversation, sharing the ideas, customs and concerns of their respective countries.
+You and your partner will decide when you will meet and what you will talk about.
 You will be matched with someone who shares similar interests and notified by email with details of your first meeting.
 You will be provided with a list of great cross cultural conversation starters.
-To learn more about the International Friendship and Culture Exchange Program.
+Learn more about the International Friendship and Culture Exchange Program.

 The Global Village Learning Community is a one-year non-residential program designed to introduce freshmen to the phenomenon of globalization by means of social scientific study of societies and cultures.
 It is open to all students but will be of particular interest to students interested in any one of the social science majors such as Anthropology, History, Sociology, and Political Science, any student interested in pursuing a career that has a global dimension, or any student interested in other peoples and cultures.
 Learn more about Global Village.

-The Peace Corps works in emerging and essential areas such as information technology and business development, and contributing to the President's Emergency Plan for AIDS Relief.
+The Peace Corps works in emerging and essential areas such as information technology, business development, and contributing to the President's Emergency Plan for AIDS Relief.
 Peace Corps Volunteers continue to help countless individuals who want to build a better life for themselves, their children, and their communities.
 The Peace Corps provides students an opportunity not only to learn about the world, but to make it a better place.
-Learn more about the peace corps.
+Learn more about the Peace Corps.

 Each year, almost 1,200 undergraduate and graduate international students choose the University of North Carolina at Charlotte for their academic studies.
 Students who wish to apply for undergraduate degree programs should begin by visiting the International Undergraduate Admissions website.
 Students interested in graduate admissions should visit the Graduate School Admissions website.